creative-coding-lab/creative-coding-lab.github.io/about.md

 ## Learning Outcomes

 Upon completion of this course, students will be able to:

-- practice and produce the fundamentals of programming, focusing on:
+- Practice and produce the fundamentals of programming, focusing on:
-  - variables, values, types, and expressions,
+  - variables, values, and variable mutation;
+  - data types, operators, and expressions;
+- procedural statements — assignments, conditionals, and iterations (loops);
-  - variable mutation,
+- functions;
-  - functions that use side effects, and
+  - use side effects, and
   - pure functions that return values;
+- Recognize data formats and data structures, and employ data organization and management for efficient access, modification and/or visualization, utilizing:
+  - arrays;
+  - objects;
+  - JavaScript Objects; and
+  - JavaScript Object Notation (JSON);
-- demonstrate Object-Oriented Programming and integrate the concept into practical applications;
+- Demonstrate Object-Oriented Programming (OOP) and integrate the concept into practical applications by:
+  - utilizing predefined classes;
+  - designing and implementing classes; and
+  - developing and manipulating arrays (lists) of objects;
-  - discuss the concept of modularity and reusability;
+- Discuss and apply the concept of modularity and reusability, utilizing the programming concepts and techniques mentioned above;
+- Practice and display troubleshooting skills and debugging strategies, including:
-  - develop and utilize arrays, objects, and predefined classes;
+  - ability to use online reference materials and example codes; and
-  - design and implement classes;
-- apply comprehensively various methods in p5.js and visualize generative and interactive animations;
+  - uses of the developer console for debugging;
-- combine fundamentals of web development with visual programming techniques to produce creative web pages, exploring;
+- Combine fundamentals of web development with visual programming techniques to produce creative web pages, exploring;
-  - basic uses of HTML DOM and CSS;
+  - basic uses of HTML DOM and CSS; and
   - the relationship between JavaScript (JS), p5.js, a web page, and a browser;
-- demonstrate and practice troubleshooting skills and debugging strategies, including:
-  - ability to use online p5.js and JavaScript reference materials,
-  - uses of the developer console for debugging;
-- expand and apply knowledge and experience in other programming languages;
-  - find, evaluate, and use third-party libraries through copied files, package.json and a CDN.
-  - add libraries by copying files, using package.json, or using a CDN.
-  - employ a web API to request and pull useful data in JSON format.
-  - demonstrate the differences between JavaScript and another programming language.
-- utilize and practice the command lines
-  - make a use of the command line to navigate the file hierarchy directories, create and move files and directories.
-  - demonstrate the ability to create (from a template), modify, and run a program that uses npm.
-- produce an interactive web project by utilizing a combination of concepts and techniques discussed and demonstrated throughout the course, and;
+- Produce an generative/interactive web project by utilizing a combination of concepts and techniques discussed and demonstrated throughout the course; and
-- develop and discuss meaningful and effective user interactions and visualizations, and recognize the context of Creative Coding.
+- Recognize the contexts of generative art, algorithmic animation, data visualization and human-computer interaction, and discuss how creative coding would change the future digital arts.